 The skill I chose when I hit level 10 was Firebats.
 It functions similarly to the Inferno spell in Diablo 2, only instead of projecting a cone of flame in front of me, it projected a cone of flaming bats.
 The first Skill Rune I looked at extended the spell’s range, trading off damage to do so.
 That was a bit underwhelming, since I already had ranged attacks, so I went with a different rune that turned the cone into a whirlwind of flaming bats that surrounded me.
 Another rune added a life-drain effect.
 It was tempting, but the whirlwind looked too cool to pass up.
 Finally, the skill that sold me on the Skill Rune system was Zombie Charger, a spell that summoned a zombie, who would shamble a few steps forward and then spray poison in the immediate vicinity.
 It was a solid, short-range attack.
 Fortunately, I lucked into a rune that modified the spell to summon a group of zombie bears that charged forward and trampled whatever was in their path.
 The buddy I was playing with happened to get a rune at the same time that made his Wizard‘s basic lightning spell change into a massive, conical spray of electricity, and we couldn’t help but laugh as we used our new-found power to demolish groups of monsters.

 As for more Hands-On from our readers?
 Other than Blascid and Kunzaito, no one’s posted any.
 Since I know at least a dozen of our regular forum posters were at the show… I has disappoint!
-Hell, we got Skills and Traits updates have been added to the wiki.from people who played at that Warcraft 3 tournament in Texas back in July!
+Hell, we got Skills and Traits updates have been added to the wiki.Related to this article from people who played at that Warcraft 3 tournament in Texas back in July!
 If you’ve been thinking about writing one, do it!
 There’s still time, as demonstrated by the fact that I haven’t actually written up my detailed five char and PvP observations yet. *cough* I will post those each day this week, now that the most urgent